 Overview

-In 2019 Senator Jo Comerford (Hampshire, Franklin and Worcester) led a successful effort to require the Massachusetts Department of Transportation (MassDOT) to conduct a feasibility study to determine what it would take to restore passenger rail service between between the cities of North Adams, Greenfield and Boston.
+In 2019 Senator Jo Comerford (Hampshire, Franklin and Worcester) led a successful effort to require the Massachusetts Department of Transportation (MassDOT) conduct a feasibility study to determine what it would take to restore passenger rail service between between the cities of North Adams, Greenfield and Boston.

 The feasibility study, which is now underway, is called the Northern Tier Passenger Rail Study.

-This service would provide a means for people living in the western counties along this corridor to more easily travel to the Greater Boston Metro region, and a means for people living in the Boston area to more easily travel to the northern areas of Berkshire, Franklin and Worcester counties.
+This service would provide a means for people living in the western and central counties along this corridor to more easily travel to the Greater Boston Metro region, and a means for people living in the Boston area to more easily travel to the northern areas of Berkshire, Franklin and Worcester counties.

 In addition to direct service along the Northern Tier Line the service could provide connecting service to southern New Hampshire and Vermont with a scheduled connection to Amtrak’s Vermonter service in Greenfield.
 A connecting service to Montreal would also be possible once the Vermonter service is extended to Montreal, as is planned.